megalus/stela/README.md

 show_logs = false                                   # As per loguru settings.
 log_filtered_value = true                           # When logging data, filter values from dict/env.
 use_environment_layers = false                      # Use environment layers
-dotenv_overwrites_memory = true                     # If True, will not overwrite keys from dotenv file if they exists on environ
+dotenv_overwrites_memory = true                     # If True, values from os.environ will be override with dotenv values.
+If False, order is os.environ -> dotenv values -> files
 ```

 ### Migrating from version 2.x